Restoring biodiversity through

 Applying locally collected hayseed on degraded parcels to restore diversity

+b) On parcels with active landowners, management is undertaken by the owners themselves, enabled through targeted financial incentives that compensate for labour and opportunity costs.
+In both cases, management would not be maintained in the absence of the project.
 This system functions as a payment for ecosystem services: farmers are compensated for their labor and ecological stewardship, ensuring that traditional practices remain viable in today’s economy.

 Why It Matters